Adeline Molamure

 Her sister was Alice Wijewardena who married D. R. Wijewardena (the founder of Lake House newspaper group) and her brother was Joseph Hercules Meedeniya who became the Rate Mahatmaya of Ratnapura, married Violet Ellawela.
 They had four children, which included Iranganie Serasinghe and Kamani Vitharana who married Professor Tissa Vitharana.
-Her sister's grandson Ranil Wickremasinghe would later become Prime Minister of Sri Lanka.
+Her sister's grandson Ranil Wickremasinghe would later become the President of Sri Lanka.

 She was married to Sir Francis Molamure, the first speaker of the State Council and Parliament.
 Their only daughter Seetha Molamure was appointed a member of the Senate of Ceylon.
 She married L. J. Seneviratne a civil servant who became the Secretary of the Treasury.